Frequently Asked Questions | Copier

 Most leases today are written with a Fair Market Value Purchase Option at the end of term.
 This means the leasing company will offer it to you at the end of lease for the Fair Market Value.
 This value may be hard to anticipate considering the lease may be five years.
 Most reputable Office Equipment Dealers will often request caps by the leasing company they deal with in regards to “Fair Market Value”.
 A reasonable Fair Market Value should be somewhere between 10 to 20% of the original price of the equipment and depends on the term of the agreement.
 Unfortunately, we have encountered competitive Fair Market Value buyouts as high as 50%.

-Office equipment prices and also values remain to decline as well as you might have the ability to work out an affordable acquistion with the leasing business.
-Always negotiate with the Leasing Company, not the copier supplier.
-Many leasing business may try to compel you back to the supplier; you can advise them that the agreement exists only in between you and also them, and they have a fiduciary responsibility of providing that info.
-Ask for the buyout by means of fax or email as well as provide a time table in which you anticipate to see it.
+Office equipment rates and values remain to decline as well as you might be able to work out a practical acquistion with the renting business.
+Always negotiate with the Leasing Company, not the copier vendor.
+Several leasing companies may try to force you back to the supplier; you can remind them that the arrangement exists just between you as well as them, and also they have a fiduciary responsibility of offering that info.
+Request the buyout by means of fax or email and also give them a time table in which you anticipate to see it.

 Some organizations will never see the end of a five year lease.
 Most Office Equipment sales people are pushed to aggressively upgrade equipment in the third year of a five year lease.
 The most common tactics are, I can give you all new equipment cheaper (well remember equipment prices are plummeting) or (and this is the best one) we need to upgrade the equipment due to your volume.
 Well first of all copiers are rated way higher than you would expect, most desktop copiers today are rated for as much as 10,000 pages per month.
 With that being said, you really shouldn’t exceed more than about 50% of the Manufacturer’s Recommended Volume.
 Know the Manufacturer’s Recommended Monthly Volume prior to purchasing it and you can let them know you’re going to keep it and give them the option of repairing or removing it.
 Secondly, you can mention they should have never placed you in such a machine if it was incapable of handling your volume which they were aware of from the initial sales call.
 You should receive a minimum five year guarantee on any piece of equipment from the Dealer prior to purchasing it, which will avoid these problems.
 Reasonable early upgrades are 3 or fewer months prior to Lease Expiration.
 Anything earlier is merely an attempt to prevent you from competitively shopping.
 If you are unsure if they are rolling over remaining payments get a competitive quote on a similar machine.